turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 ## Week 1 Lesson - Developer Identity: Understanding Your Strengths
 ### Lesson Plan (10-15 mins) <a name="lesson"></a>
-Please watch the video lecture below and complete this [reflection sheet](https://docs.google.com/document/d/1lzBCsssa_V1Sx4gT8WllaUgoCjWqLcAUWiQoELdgcy4/edit?usp=sharing) after viewing.
+Please read through the lesson plan and watch the video lectures below and complete this [reflection sheet](https://docs.google.com/document/d/1lzBCsssa_V1Sx4gT8WllaUgoCjWqLcAUWiQoELdgcy4/edit?usp=sharing) as you go.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/XG4xDO2DVL8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Section 1: Introduction

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8edzNNxCMuU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 For our first lesson in Mod 1, let's talk about why we're starting with discussing strengths.
 The core of developing yourself professionally is *understanding yourself* and *being able to speak to to that understanding.* You have to understand yourself in order to know what you're striving towards professionally as well as how to advocate for what you want.

 These abilities will not only help you at Turing and serve as the foundation for your job search by helping you: